O(nlgn)-time algorithm to find the LIS

 Summary:

-In increasing indexing order though the array, compare a new element to the last element in the current
+- In increasing indexing order though the array, compare a new element to the last element in the current - LIS.
+If the new element is larger, we attach to the- LIS.
+Update the array for previous values here.
+This runs in- O(n)time.

 Example: